MikeMenos/github-org-repos-vanillajs/README.md

+# How to use

-# Just download and run index.html.
+Just download and run index.html.